ShivankUdayawal/Sentiment-Analysis-on-Twitter-Data/README.md

    **7. Removing Stopwords:** Stopwords are the English words which does not add much meaning to a sentence.
 They can safely be ignored without sacrificing the meaning of the sentence. (eg: "the", "he", "have")

+   **8. Lemmatizing:** Lemmatization is the process of converting a word to its base form. (e.g: “Great” to “Good”)

 ## Confusion Matrix

 ![](https://github.com/ShivankUdayawal/Sentiment-Analysis-on-Twitter-Data/blob/main/Data%20Visualization/05.jpg)